TCCON/tccon-qc-plots/docs/source/pages/configuration.rst

 A scatter plot's style subsection may have the keys ``all``, ``flag0``, or ``flagged``.
 These provide the style keyword arguments for plotting all data, ``flag == 0`` data, and ``flag > 0`` data, respectively.
 Allowed keywords are those for :func:`matplotlib.pyplot.plot`.
-If ``linestyle`` is not provided, is defaults to "none".
+If ``linestyle`` is not provided, it defaults to "none".

 .. note::
    Do not use the ``ls`` shorthand for ``linestyle``, since ``linestyle`` is always set.